-Croatia: 800MW new TPP Ploce will be constructed and managed by an international investment fund21.
-April 2014. / SEE Energy News
+Croatia: 800MW new TPP Ploce will be constructed and managed by an international investment fund, SEE Energy News

 Croatia is able to relieve itself from the dependence of 30 percent of its energy imports if new TPP Ploce is constructed, the ’prefeasibility’ study has been made, showing that the construction of TPP in the port of Ploce was profitable and fitted into the energy system of Croatia.
 800MW TPP will be financed and managed by an investment fund.

 It is estimated that the entire project of construction of the port area would cost about 1.2 billion euros, whereas the constructors from Croatia could get about 40 percent of the value of work that is 480 million euros, particularly in the building sector, but also in mechanical engineering installation, said independent consultant and advisor in the project of construction of the port of Ploce, Damir Begovic, the former director of HEP.

 The investor could be one of the major power utilities and some large investment fund from abroad, he said.

 So far, the ’prefeasibility’ study has been made, showing that the construction of TPP in the port of Ploce was profitable and fitted into the energy system of Croatia, Begovic stated.